naatrz/unsay/README.md

 ## 🔧 Features

-At the current stage, Unsay works with Discord only, and it runs via terminal commands.
+At the current stage, Unsay works with Discord only, and it runs **via terminal**.
 You can use it to delete your own messages from servers or direct messages, with no time limits — using your own user token.

 > [!NOTE]